Ed Konetchy: Baseball career

-Ed Konetchy was born on September 3, 1885, in La Crosse, Wisconsin, the son of immigrant Bohemian (Czech) parents.
+Ed Konetchy was born on September 3, 1885, in La Crosse, Wisconsin, the son of immigrant parents from Austria and Poland.
 In his youth, he would play ball in the sandlots of La Crosse.
 For at least some time he attended Lincoln Middle School, and worked in a candy factory where he joined the factory's baseball team.
 At 19 he joined the La Crosse Pinks of the Class-D Wisconsin State League, playing with the team at a park in what is now the 23rd and 24th Street Historic Neighborhood, at the current site of Heeter's Car Care.
 While he was considered an above-average hitter (he batted over .300 four times) he was more known around the league for his supreme consistency, his never-faltering speed, and his high degree of defensive skill at first base.